 I’m always on the lookout for a quick easy supper so finding these easy tempeh recipes was a lifesaver.
 I also love finding a good sandwich idea.
-So, this delicious, new sandwich.
+So, this delicious, new sandwich satisfies both cravings.
 So.
 I have been making these tartines all summer and when the Recipe Redux challenge this month was to make one of my favorite sheet pan meals, I thought that you would not want to miss eating this one!

 A “sheet pan meal” is made by putting ingredients on a cookie sheet, tossing with a little olive oil and roasting.
 What I love about it is that it comes together quickly and easy to clean up the kitchen in addition to being delicious!
 With the beginning of fall when the weather starts to cool, it’s a great time to fire up that oven

 Growing up in the Midwest and living in the south the past 20 years, I was not introduced to a tartine until last summer.
 This little French inspired open-faced sandwich is topped with a rich or fancy spread.